-Sometimes there is information in a court case record that a person does not want made available to the general public.
+Sometimes there's information in a court case record that a person doesn't want made available to the general public.

 A party in the case, a victim (in a criminal or delinquency case), or the person about whom information is present in the court case record can ask the court to prohibit access to that information.

 The request is made in a written motion to the court.
-All parties in the case are required to get notice of the motion and a chance to respond, or answer, in writing to the request to prohibit public access.
+All parties in the case are required to get notice of the motion and a chance to respond, or answer, in writing.

 For more details and information about access to North Dakota state court records, go to the Data Access webpage.

-Forms are not available for every legal issue, circumstance or procedure in a district court civil action.
-If you do not find a form on this website, the form is not available through the North Dakota Legal Self Help Center.
+Forms aren't available for every legal issue, circumstance or procedure in a district court civil action.
+If you don't find a form on this website, the form isn't available through the North Dakota Legal Self Help Center.

 You may need to create legal documents yourself.
 The General-Use forms in the District Court Civil Action Section of this website may be used as a starting point for creating your own legal documents.

-Forms for Prohibiting Public Access to Court Case Records:
+Forms for Prohibiting Public Access to Court Case Records & Audio Recordings:

 - Motion and Answer to Motion to Prohibit Public Access to Court Records – Civil & Criminal Cases